 Data is one of the primary drivers of business strategy and projection, however, many decision makers don't fully understand how inaccurate data collection and poor data maintenance can negatively impact their marketing, sales and bottom line.

-According to the 1-10-100 data quality principle, the relative cost of fixing a data error increases exponentially over time, which is likely how it's reached the $1 trillion mark by now.
+- According to the 1-10-100 data quality principle, the relative cost of fixing a data error increases exponentially over time, which is likely how it's reached the $1 trillion mark by now.

-If we apply that principle to customer relationship management (CRM) systems, the cost of preventing bad data from entering a CRM system is $1, the cost of correcting existing problems is $10, and the cost of fixing the problem after it causes a failure, either internally or with a customer, is in the neighborhood of $100.
+- If we apply that principle to customer relationship management (CRM) systems, the cost of preventing bad data from entering a CRM system is $1, the cost of correcting existing problems is $10, and the cost of fixing the problem after it causes a failure, either internally or with a customer, is in the neighborhood of $100.

-According to Sales & Marketing Institute and Dun & Bradstreet, every 30 minutes, 120 business addresses and 75 phone numbers change, 20 CEOs leave their jobs, and 30 new businesses are formed.
+- According to Sales & Marketing Institute and Dun & Bradstreet, every 30 minutes, 120 business addresses and 75 phone numbers change, 20 CEOs leave their jobs, and 30 new businesses are formed.

-Bad data sneaks into the CRM -- whether it's data that is missing, inaccurate, entered into a wrong field, non-conforming, or duplicated -- and slowly deteriorates the system's value while increasing the cost of remedying a culmination of small data errors.
+Bad data sneaks into the CRM — whether it's data that is missing, inaccurate, entered into a wrong field, non-conforming, or duplicated — and slowly deteriorates the system's value while increasing the cost of remedying a culmination of small data errors.

 These simple missteps can mean the difference between a successful campaign generating hundreds of thousands of dollars, and one barely reaching your target audience and creating engagement.
 Having high-quality data in your CRM is key to delivering positive experiences and increasing revenue.

 Bad data can impact user adoption in the following costly ways:

 1. It limits the ROI.